IT News

 • Do not post personal data, like your birthday, vacation plans, or your address or phone number, publicly on social media.

-• In the event that you fall victim to a phishing scam, please contact the UMIT Service Desk at: help@miami.edu and the Information Security Office (ISO) at: ciso@miami.edu.
+• In the event that you fall victim to a phishing scam, please contact the IT Service Desk at help@miami.edu and the IT Security team at infosec@miami.edu.

 Learn More About Phishing